Resources

 When to upgrade attic insulation

-Some types of insulation start to degrade around 10 years of age, which means even if you’ve added some fiberglass batts to your attic in the last decade, it might be time to revisit your attic insulation.
+Some types of insulation start to degrade around 10 years of age, which means even if you’ve added some fiberglass batts or loose-fill to your attic in the last decade, it might already be time to upgrade.

 • Increase in the amount of dust in your home